Efficient Deep Neural Network for Photo-realistic Image Super-Resolution: Model Analysis

 \subsection{Efficiency Trade-off}

-Fig.~\ref{fig:mobile} depicts the trade-off analysis between the performance and efficiency of the efficient PCARN that uses convolution and a recursive scheme.
-Similarly to Sec.~\ref{subsec:init}, we use the model with L1 loss as well, and evaluate using pixel-based metrics such as PSNR and SSIM.
+\Fref{fig:mobile} depicts the trade-off analysis between the SR performance and efficiency of the efficient PCARN that uses convolution and a recursive scheme.
+We use the model with L1 loss and evaluate using pixel-based metrics, PSNR and SSIM.
 Although all efficient models perform worse than the PCARN, the number of parameters and operations are decreased dramatically.
-We choose \textit{G4R} as the best-balanced model, which we denote as PCARN-M (mobile), since the effect of compressing the model is reduced when group size is larger than four.
-As a result, PCARN-M reduces the number of parameters by four times and the number of operations by nearly three times with a 0.20 loss in PSNR and 0.0053 in SSIM, compared to the PCARN.
+We choose \texttt{G4R} as the best-balanced model, which we denote as PCARN-M, since the effect of compressing the model is reduced when the number of groups is larger than four.
+As a result, PCARN-M reduces the number of parameters by four times and the number of operations by nearly three times with a 0.20 dB loss in PSNR and 0.0053 in SSIM, compared to the PCARN.

-In addition to our trade-off analysis, we also observed that depthwise separable convolution extremely degrades the performance.
-There can be many explanations why such an observation occurs, but we suspect that this is because the image recognition and generation tasks are entirely different, so applying group and depthwise convolution, which are mainly used in recognition fields, to the image generation domain is not fully discovered yet.
-Therefore, creating efficient SR model (or image generation model in general) needs more investigation with plenty of room to improve performance.
+We observed that depthwise separable convolution (\texttt{G64R}) extremely degrades the performance (-0.32 dB).
+There can be many explanations why such an observation occurs, but we suspect that this is because the image recognition and generation tasks are entirely different, so applying group and depthwise convolution, which are mainly used in recognition fields, has to be done very carefully.
+Therefore, creating efficient SR model needs more investigation with plenty of room to improve performance.